hoho/histery/README.md

 Single page app history handler.

-Requires jQuery (for event binding and for typechecking).
+Requires jQuery (for event binding, typechecking and promises).

 ## How to use